oliviawestmacottssw/SSW.Rules.Content/rules/practices---do-you-use-client-side-routing/rule.md

 A better way is to set up routes, and use a router (the first-party component router is great for this) to manage your components:

 ![](client-side-good.png)
-Good: Setting up declarative routes and outlets gives a good user experience, persistent URLs, and fewer moving parts
+Good: Setting up declarative routes and outlets gives a good user experience, persistent URLs, ​and fewer moving parts